ARM-software/SDS-Framework/documentation/theory.md

 <!-- markdownlint-disable MD013 -->
 <!-- markdownlint-disable MD036 -->

 The SDS Framework enables to record and playback one or more data streams to an application that is under development as shown in the diagram below.
 With the SDSIO Interface the data streams are connected to SDS data files.
-The file storage can be either embedded within the system and access by a file system or external on a host computer and accessed by a communication interface such as Ethernet or USB.
+The file storage can be either embedded within the system and accessed by a file system or external on a host computer and accessed by a communication interface such as Ethernet or USB.

 The DSP or ML algorithms that are tested operate on blocks and are executed periodically.
 This documentation uses these terms: